Incremental Computation: What Is the Essence?

-Instead of developing incremental algorithms for each problem in an ad hoc way or an incremental evaluation framework for problems expressed in that framework, incremental algorithm and program derivation methods aim to derive explicit incremental algorithms and programs from non-incremental programs and given input change operations using semantics-preserving program transformations.
+\mypar{Incremental-algorithm-\pepm{}and\pepm{}-program derivation methods} Instead of developing incremental algorithms for each problem in an ad hoc way or developing an incremental evaluation framework for problems expressed in that framework, an \defn{incremental-algorithm-and-program derivation method} aims to derive explicit incremental algorithms and programs from non-incremental programs and given input change operations using semantics-preserving program transformations.
 For example, a method can start with a sorting program and an input change operation that adds a new input element and derive an algorithm and program that inserts the new element into the previously sorted result.